 Build to Rent | Complete Guide

 Build to rent (BTR) is still relatively unknown to renters.
 That’s because it’s a relatively new concept here in the UK, and most developments don’t advertise themselves specifically as build-to-rent properties.
 Yet, BTR is growing exponentially, with more than 150,000 developments already completed and thousands more in the pipeline.
-But who lives in build to rent homes?
+But who lives in these homes?
 Here, we explore the BTR space to learn more about the sector and the renters it attracts.

 What is build to rent?